Ultimate Buyer’s guide: How to Choose the Best Paintball Guns

 J&J Ceramic Paintball Barrel

-Barrels come in sizes however the most important thing when buying a barrel is that the thread on it matches the thread on the marker.
+Barrels come in different sizes however the most important thing when buying a barrel is that the thread on it matches the thread on the marker.
 The two most important features of the barrel are length and bore:

 - length – it can vary depending on the model and personal preferences, however the most common lengths are from 300 mm (12 in) to 410 mm (16 in).
 The thing to look out for is the venting ports (holes drilled in the barrel to vent gas).
 The closer to the thread these holes are the more silent the shot will be, however past that point the ball will travel based on accumulated momentum.
 If the ball has to travel too much the muzzle velocity will be lower.